alex-c/mock-auth-backend/README.md

     "authenticationRoute": "/auth",
     "authorizationRoute": "/protected",

-    //Define all roles known the the backend
+    //Define all roles known to the backend
     "roles": ["admin"]

     //Additional routes that need a specific role for authorization